 The amount of tail pads out on the market currently is crazy!
 And with more brands coming out daily, it really gives surfers an awful lot of traction options to choose from.
 More often than not, when we treat ourselves to a new stick, we instantly become creatures of habit, reverting to the comforts that we know with the attitude of “yeah that will do.”
 I guess you're reading this and thinking, “well actually I just grab the one I like.”
 When in-fact there’s more to it.
 Each pad has its own purpose, and the design of them actually benefits your surfing.

-Unlike Surfboard Fins, we don’t have the liberty to change our tail pads regularly.
+Unlike Surfboard Fins, we don’t have the liberty to change our surfboard tail pads regularly.
 We’ve compiled a little insight list to give you some clues in what to look for when buying a new grip.

 The degrees in which the kick in the pad sits, ranges anywhere between a mellow 20 degrees right up to vertical and steep kicks.
 The steeper the kick, the easier it is to jam your back foot in place to blow the back of the wave out.
 If its vertical and performance surfing you like, a kick between 45 degrees to vertical is perfect for your needs.
 If it’s a pad you need for a fish/retro board, a mellow flat tail pad is your answer.